Taritsyn/BundleTransformer/NuGet/BundleTransformer.Core/readme.txt

    =============
    RELEASE NOTES
    =============
-   Fixed bug #19 "System.OutOfMemoryException caused by
+   Fixed bug #21 "Files that contain @ do net get resolved by CssRelativePathResolver properly".
-   RegexOptions.Compiled flag".

    =============
    DOCUMENTATION